Negotiating a Car Deal

 Saving for a New Car

 Trying to save for a new car?
-With a SoFi Money® cash management account you can set up different vaults within your main account to save for specific savings goals, like buying a car.
-With SoFi Money you can spend, save, and earn all in one place.
+With a SoFi Checking and Savings® checking and savings account you can set up different vaults within your main account to save for specific savings goals, like buying a car.
+With SoFi Checking and Savings you can spend, save, and earn all in one place.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.